HughesNet vs. Viasat Internet

 Pros:

-• Fastest satellite internet provider
+• Fastest traditional satellite internet provider

 • No hard data limits